keu/docs/software/install-cli.md

     ]}>
 <TabItem value="mac">

-To upgrade the Astro CLI to the latest version, you can run the same command as you did to install the CLI for the first time:
+To upgrade the Astro CLI to the latest version, run the following command:

 ```sh
 brew install astro